-Other assets, net, primarily include financing costs and original issue discount incurred to raise debt.
-Financing costs and original issue discounts are deferred and amortized as interest expense over the expected term of such financings.
+Other assets, net, primarily include financing costs and original issue discount incurred to raise debt, which are deferred and amortized as interest expense over the expected term of such financings.
+Original issue discount, as recorded in other assets, net, was \$10.0 million and \$6.4 million as of December 31, 2012 and 2011, respectively.